-§ 40.
 Nicolas Flamel (see plate 8) was born about 1330, probably in Paris.
-His parents were poor, and able munificence.
+His parents were poor, and Nicolas took up the trade of a scrivener.
+In the course of time, Flamel became a very wealthy man and, at the same time, it appears, one who exhibited considerable munificence.
 This increase in Flamel's wealth has been attributed to supposed success in the Hermetic Art.
 We are told that a remarkable book came into the young scrivener's possession, which, at first, he was unable to understand, until, at last, he had the good fortune to meet an adept who translated its mysteries for him.
-This book revealed the occult secrets of Alchemy, and by its means Nicolas was enabled
+This book revealed the occult secrets of Alchemy, and by its means Nicolas was enabled to obtain immense quantities of gold.

-Nicolas Flamel (1330-1418).

-Nicolas took up the trade of a scrivener.
-In the course of time, Flamel became a very wealthy man and, at the same time, it appears, one who exhibited considerto obtain immense quantities of gold.
 This story, however, appears to be of a legendary nature, and it seems more likely that Flamel's riches resulted from his business as a scrivener and from moneylending.
 At any rate, all of the alchemistic works attributed to Flamel are of more or less questionable origin.
 One of these, entitled A Short Tract, or Philosophical Summary, will be found in The Hermetic Museum.
-It is a very brief work, supporting the sulphurmercury theory.
+It is a very brief work, supporting the sulphur-mercury theory.